 4. Calls with pre-school settings

-Liaison between a child’s new school and their previous settings is very important when it comes to getting a picture of a child’s development.
+Liaison between a child’s new school and their previous settings is essential for getting a picture of a child’s development.

 Even if children have had the opportunity to attend their nursery or pre-school post lockdown, it’s likely to have been on reduced hours which may have affected their readiness for school.

-So when the early years children start in September, teaching staff will almost certainly find they are spending more time building social skills and nurturing friendships as well as preparing everyone to learn.
+So when the early years’ children start in September, teaching staff will almost certainly find they are spending more time building social skills and nurturing friendships and preparing everyone to learn.

 As time goes on, we will continue to find creative ways to help the children settle into their new school.
 But as long as we focus on their wellbeing and create a safe and happy learning environment for them, starting school in 2020 should be just as exciting as any other year.